jelurida-dev/app-ledger-ardor-main/README.md

 ## Key Derivation Algorithm

-Ardor signatures are based on the EC-KCDSA over Curve25519 algorithm which is not supported natively by Ledger.
+Ardor signatures are based on a custom variant of the EC-KCDSA over Curve25519 algorithm which is not supported natively by Ledger.

 To support standard BIP32 key derivation we implemented curve conversion for Ardor using the protocol [Yaffe-Bender HD key derivation for EC-KCDSA](https://www.jelurida.com/sites/default/files/kcdsa.pdf), it's a derivation scheme that rides on top of the BIP32-Ed25519 HD key derivation scheme.